 To be completely fair, I have seen a number of disreputable small business owners who have taken money from alternative finance providers with no intention of repayment.
 This challenge has resulted in some companies employing these types of aggressive collections measures.
 The professional companies have taken another route by improving their underwriting and risk analysis and simply declining those applicants that they believe will not perform.
 Not everyone deserves to be funded.
 They have chosen to not finance a risky business, rather than employ Draconian measures that can destroy a business.

 To conclude, borrower beware!
 If you are not careful the Grinch can steal more than Christmas!
-If you’d like to discuss your business please feel free to contact me at email@example.com
+If you have any questions or just want to discuss your business, please contact me at email@example.com